Building spatial symmetries into parameterized quantum circuits for faster training: Numerical Results

 The performances of the three circuit constructions are reported in \cref{fig:mc_perf} for $\varepsilon=10^{-3}$.
-As seen in \cref{fig:mc_perf} (top panel), the critical number of layers for QAOA circuits is found to grow exponentially with $n$, and for $n>10$ nodes we could not achieve convergence given a maximum number of $1000$ layers.
+As seen in~\cref{fig:mc_perf} (top panel), the critical number of layers for QAOA circuits is found to grow exponentially with $n$, and for $n>10$ nodes we could not achieve convergence given a maximum number of $1000$ layers.
 Still, both the ORB and Free circuits consistently converge within $10$ layers, with a small difference between their performances for $n \leq 10$ nodes.
 Such behavior is to be expected in light of the previous comments.
 As the size of the random graphs increases, performances of the Free and \orbitcircuit s become increasingly similar.
 Remarkably, when looking at the critical number of parameters required (mid panel) and magnitude of the initial gradients (bottom panel), it can be seen that \orbitcircuit s systematically overperform other circuit constructions, gracefully interpolating between the best features of QAOA and Free circuits.

-Overall, the performance and trainability of \orbitcircuit s are found to be substantially better than those entailed by current practices.
+Overall, the performance and trainability of \orbitcircuit s are found to be substantially better than those entailed by alternative circuit constructions.
 Again, we stress that, for the cases we studied, gradients are found to decrease exponentially fast with the system size, but, at a slower pace for \orbitcircuit .